sobjornstad/dreamdir/README.md

 Support
 =======

 Please post bugs on the Github issue tracker and/or email me at `contact@sorenbjornstad.com`.
 If you have a problem with `dr`, please mention your operating system and version of bash.
-Improvements and pull requests are welcome as long as you release your code under the MIT license and they don’t make things unnecessarily complicated.
+Improvements and pull requests are welcome as long as you release your code under the MIT license and they are consistent with the project’s philosophy.